b9org/b9/doc/DeveloperJourney.md

 ## A Brief Overview of Base 9

-If you want to fiddle around with Base9, check out our [documentation page](https://github.com/arianneb/Base9/blob/documentation/doc/README.md) for set-up instructions.
+If you want to fiddle around with Base9, check out our [set-up page](https://github.com/arianneb/Base9/blob/documentation/doc/README.md) for set-up instructions.
 Otherwise, here's the short-winded description: Base9 is an educational **language runtime**.
 It's front-end language, b9porcelain, is a small subset of JavaScript.
 It compiles into a simple set of **bytecodes** which run on a primitive **interpreter**.
 We've also plugged in [OMR](https://www.eclipse.org/omr/) and [JitBuilder](https://developer.ibm.com/open/2016/07/19/jitbuilder-library-and-eclipse-omr-just-in-time-compilers-made-easy/) to provide our runtime with a **JIT compiler**!

 ## Creating Base9